Ing. Samuel Laboy

 The horizontal corridor that leads to the Queen’s Chamber has a rectangular cross section.
 It is 45 inches height and 41 inches wide.
 About 110 feet from the entrance, the corridor’s floor has a 20-inch downward step, and the corridor continues for 17 additional feet to the entrance at the east corner of the Queen’s Chamber.

 The Queen’s Chamber is 17 feet and 2 inches from north to south, and 18 feet 10 inches from east to west.
 With the ridged roof the chamber has a maximum height of 20 feet and 5 inches at the center.
 Two huge stone slabs form the ceiling.
 They extend 10 feet to the sides of the walls that support them.
 The queen’s Chamber was found empty.
-In the East Side wall was carved a four corbels niche.
+In the East, Sidewall was carved a four corbels niche.
 The niche was carved about 2 feet toward the south of the center of the east wall.
-It is believe that this niche was the site for a statue.
+It is believed that this niche was the site for a statue.
 Later excavations on this site have changed its shape and measurements.

 11. Ventilation Shafts - Queen’s Chamber

 The so called "ventilation shafts" in the Queen’s Chamber north and south walls refer to two openings discovered in the north and south walls, in August 14, 1872, by the pyramid’s investigator, Waynman Dixon.
 The openings lead to an internal channel to the pyramid’s structure.
 Both openings were sealed by means of a stone slab of about 5 inches placed to cover and hide them.
 Both shafts are located about 5 feet and 7 inches over the floor level.
-The cross section of the shafts is almost square, and is about 8 inches.
-The shafts initially extend horizontally to the pyramid’s interior, for 7 feet and them climb inclined at an angle of about 37 degrees and 28 minutes.
+The cross-section of the shafts is almost square, and is about 8 inches.
+The shafts initially extend horizontally to the pyramid’s interior, for 7 feet and then climb inclined at an angle of about 37 degrees and 28 minutes.
 The exits of these shafts have not been found in the pyramid’s faces, up to date.
 They have been traditionally called "ventilation shafts", although the intention for their construction is unknown.
 The method employed by the Egyptians to build these square shafts is unknown.
 Regardless of the method used, they did an excellent job.
 However, some theories give them a religious concern, acoustic properties, and others reasons.
 Nowadays, some authors presented new theories, which relate their direction to the location of certain stars in the firmament.

 12. The Great Step